Spousal Support

 How Long Does Alimony Last in California?

 The time limit for paying spousal support in California is half the length of a marital relationship lasting less than 10 years.
 Long-term unions last for more than 10 years, without a specific duration.
 If the spouses were separated at any point before the legal divorce, the duration of each separation period may be taken into account when deciding on a support amount.
+This ensures that the financial needs of the receiving spouse are balanced with the payer's ability to provide support, irrespective of any lengthy periods of separation.

 • Temporary alimony is meant to provide for basic needs during the dissolution process and can last up to half of the total duration of the marriage.
+It helps stabilize the financial condition of the receiving spouse while the legal proceedings are ongoing.

 • Permanent alimony lasts until either spouse passes away or remarries.
+This form of support ensures that the standard of living remains consistent with the financial contributions made during the marriage.

 The duration may also be altered if certain criteria laid out by California law are met, such as an increase or decrease in income due to career changes or disability.
+Continuous legal guidance ensures that these adjustments are handled efficiently to reflect the evolving financial circumstances of both parties.

 What Sets Us Apart?